JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/spring/spring-how-to-write-integration-tests.md

 can be flaky and therefore you should prefer to call your message listener directly in your integration test when testing normal business logic.

-For this guide the [Java Dynamic SQS Listener - Spring Integration Test Example](../../../examples/spring-integration-test-example) module will be used, which is a very simple application that has a single queue listener that calls out to a service when a message is retrieved.
-The tests written includes test on:
+For this guide the [Java Dynamic SQS Listener - Spring Integration Test Example](../../../examples/spring-integration-test-example) module will be used, which is a very simple application that has a single message listener that calls out to a service.
+The tests written include:

 - The listener receives a message and was able to be successfully processed
 - The listener receives a message, was not able to be processed and through the re-drive policy succeeded the next time